lostfile/RikChan/README.md

 </br>
 To delete stuff as an admin, log in as admin and then mark with checkboxes just like how you will do in normal delete but you don't need to give any password.</br>

 Suppose you want to ban ip address `123.456.789.012` just put it in the `ban.txt` file.
-Suppose you want to range ban `123.456.789.*` , then just put `123.456.789.` or `123.456.789` in `ban.txt`.</br>
+Suppose you want to range ban `123.456.789.*` , then just put `123.456.789.` in `ban.txt`.</br>
-If you are using a cloud based operator then for proper logging and banning you have to replace `request.remote_addr` with `request.headers['X-Real-IP']` (that is what most of the servers use.
-Ask your host if you have any problem, we have included commented code for the other use too, so you can uncomment and comment code line according to your need)
+If you are using a cloud based operator then for proper logging and banning you have to use  `request.headers['X-Real-IP']` rather than `request.remote_addr` (that is what most of the servers or load balancers use. ) RikChan detects it automatically but in case your hoster uses something else, change  `request.headers['X-Real-IP']` with what your hoster specifies.

 </br>
 Working chan at <a href="https://rikchan.pythonanywhere.com">RikChan</a>